NRCan/planaura/README.md

 # PLANAURA - Canadian Geospatial Foundation Models

 # What is Planaura?

-Planaura is a Canadian geospatial foundation model.
+Planaura is a collection of Canadian geospatial foundation models produced at Canada Centre for Mapping and Earth Observation at Natural Resources Canada.

-The model is trained with satellite imagery from two sources of harmonized landsat and sentinel (HLS) (https://hls.gsfc.nasa.gov/) and sentinel-2 (S2) (https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-2).
+Planaura is trained with satellite imagery mainly from two sources of harmonized landsat and sentinel (HLS) (https://hls.gsfc.nasa.gov/) and sentinel-2 (S2) (https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-2).
 The training data was selected to provide national coverage over the vast Canadian landscape through 10 years from 2015 to 2024.
 The training datasets were mainly acquired over periods of June to September in each year, hence making Planaura best performing over spring/summer seasons for most of Canada.

-Two versions of this model exist, Planaura_HLS is best suited to be used with HLS imagery at resolutions of 30 meters.
+Two versions of Planaura are currently publicly available through HuggingFace.

+Planaura_HLS is best suited to be used with HLS imagery at resolutions of 30 meters.

 Planaura_S2 is best suited to be used with S2 imagery at resolutions of 10-20 meters.

 While Planaura_HLS generalizes well on either of the data sources (S2 or HLS), the Planaura_S2 model was particularly fine-tuned with higher-resolution data, and we have noticed that this specialized model performs slightly better on 10-meter imagery than the Planaura_HLS and is able to extract finer levels of change when used for change detection.

+HuggingFace Repo: [To be added]

 Inputs to the model:
    - In bi-temporal mode (num_frames=2): Two satellite images of the same location taken at two different epochs.